DB Regio Oberfranken

-DB Regio Oberfranken is a business area with the German national railway company, Deutsche Bahn, with its headquarters in Hof (Saale).
+DB Regio Oberfranken is a business area with the German national railway company, Deutsche Bahn (DB), with its headquarters in Hof (Saale).
 It is responsible for the majority of regional and local railway services in the Bavarian province of Upper Franconia (Oberfranken).

 Trains

 Because there are no electrified railways from Hof, the city can only be reached by diesel-engined rail vehicles.
 After heavy investment by Deutsche Bahn around the turn of the century, trains have changed in just a few years from diesel-hauled coaches to modern diesel multiple units.
 Today in Hof there are 45 VT 612 tilting trains and 27 conventional VT 628 units stationed there.
 The VT 612 are mainly employed on Regional-Express routes.
 One exception is the through connexion of RE trains from Würzburg/Lichtenfels via Hof as Regionalbahn trains to Bad Steben.
 This enables passengers to travel the whole route without changing.

 Locomotive depot

-DB Regio Oberfranken owns the locomotive depot at Hof, Betriebswerk Hof, a 68,000 m², modern workshop, which specialises in tilting train technology.
+DB Regio Oberfranken owns the locomotive depot at Hof, Betriebswerk Hof, a 68,000 m2, modern workshop, which specialises in tilting train technology.
 Here the Class 612 and 628 are inspected, maintained and repaired.
 The workshop was modernised in 2000 and 2001 for about 4 million euros.